 Tina Baich, MLS, MA

-I am the Associate Dean for Collections at IUPUI University Library.
-In this role, I supervise all cataloging and metadata creation, resource sharing services, library shipping, acquisitions, and special collections and archives.
+I am the Senior Associate Dean for Scholarly Communication & Content Strategies at IUPUI University Library.
+In this role, I supervise the Center for Digital Scholarship as well as all cataloging and metadata creation, resource sharing services, library shipping, acquisitions, and special collections and archives.
 My primary professional focus is resource sharing in which I have more than ten years of professional experience.
-As Associate Dean for Collections, I advise the Metadata Librarian on metadata management and policy for all University Library digital collections.

 My interest in web-based interlibrary loan (ILL) finding aids has grown into research on the impact of open access on ILL, but I still maintain a list of web-based finding aids at https://pinboard.in/u:illfindingaids.